QLD 4054 Census 2021 + Live DA Data

 For Investors

 Renters make up only 20.5% of households, a shallow tenant pool that reflects the owner-occupier character of the suburb.
-Weekly rent of $440 against the $550,000 median produces a gross yield near 4.2%, stronger than inner Brisbane because the entry price stays low.
 The vacancy rate of 3.9% is close to a balanced market, neither the landlord's squeeze of a tight market nor the oversupply seen in apartment-heavy suburbs.
 Development activity is light at 13 applications over 12 months, and with apartments at just 0.2% of stock the suburb is unlikely to see the rental dilution that hits denser areas.
 Rent-to-income for tenants sits at 19.8%, below stress, which supports tenant stability and lowers turnover risk for landlords.

 Development Activity